-Pope Francis Closes Sex Abuse Prevention Summit With Vow to End Cover-Ups
+Pope Francis Disappoints Sex Abuse Victims With Vow to End Cover-Ups, but No Concrete Plan

 He offered an eight-point pledge of priorities going forward, calling for a change in the church’s defensive mentality and a vow to never again cover-up cases.
 Victims, he said, must take center stage while priests must undergo a continuing path of purity with the “holy fear of God” guiding the examination of their own failures.

-“In people’s justified anger, the church sees the reflection of the wrath of God, betrayed and insulted by these deceitful consecrated persons,” he said.
+“If in the Church there should emerge even a single case of abuse – which already in itself represents an atrocity – that case will be faced with the utmost seriousness,” he said.
+“Indeed, in people’s justified anger, the church sees the reflection of the wrath of God, betrayed and insulted by these deceitful consecrated persons.”

+But survivors who came to Rome expecting solid, concrete action were disappointed.

+“I have been waiting for seven years for all of this to change,” Italian survivor Alessandro Battaglia said.
+“There are people who have been waiting for 30 years that all this will change.
+Why don’t they start with something concrete like removing the bishops who cover up?”